valentinbourqui/OSFGamificationProject/README.md

 OSFGamificationProject
 ======================
-The Gamification Project, Master of Science in Engineering (MSE), HES-SO
+The Gamification Project, Master of Science in Engineering (MSE), HES-SO University of Applied Sciences and Arts Western Switzerland

 Travis build status: